A partial Achilles tendon rupture can occur in athletes from all sports but particularly in running, jumping, throwing and racket sports.

 Balance exercises should be performed as early as possible in the rehabilitation of this injury.
 When a tendon or ligament is torn balance is usually impaired, leaving the ankle more at risk of future injuries.
 Balance boards are great for this.

-When pain and swelling
+When pain and swelling have

 Continue stretching throughout the rehabilitation process.
 Stretch well before and after strengthening sessions.
 Stretching exercises can be done on a daily basis, especially if the loads are light in the early stages.
 Strengthening should be continued for many weeks after you have returned to full fitness.
 Apply ice to the tendon at the end of a strengthening session to help prevent inflammation.

 Start with just 3 sets of 10 once a day and build up to 3 sets of 20 three times a day.
 If it does not hurt the next day then increase the load.
-You may fine with this one you can increase the resistance quite quickly.
+You may find with this one you can increase the resistance quite quickly.

 Repeat this exercise as many times as is comfortable.
 Do not over-do it, especially in the early stages.
 It is better to do too little rather than risk causing inflammation to the tendon.